sergeysshevtsov/Points4Revit/README.md

 # Points4Revit
-Project about how input XYZ points can help in a building design process
+Points4Revit is a project designed to demonstrate how external XYZ point inputs can streamline the building design process, making workflows significantly easier and faster.